Learning Robust Recommenders through Cross-Model Agreement: METHODOLOGY

-Through variational inference \cite{hoffman2013vi}, the following equation can be deduced:
+The underlying intuition is that whether the data observation is known or not should not affect the robust real user preference, which is reasonable and keeps inline with the nature of robust learning.
+As a result, we should minimize the following KL-divergence

-We can see that Eq.(\ref{VAE_lower_bound}) is exactly the objective function of a VAE \cite{doersch2016vaetutorial}.
-Specifically, the real user preference $\textbf{R}$ is the latent variables. $Q_f(\textbf{R}|\tilde{\textbf{R}})$ which is parameterized by our target model $f_\theta$ maps the corrupted data $\tilde{\textbf{R}}$ to the latent variables $\textbf{R}$ and thus can be seen as the encoder.
-The likelihood $P(\tilde{\textbf{R}}|\textbf{R})$ describes the distribution of corrupted data $\tilde{\textbf{R}}$ given the real user preference $\textbf{R}$ and acts as the decoder.
-Finally, $P(\mathbf{R})$ is the fixed prior distribution.
-This leads to our second proposed learning framework DVAE.
+Through Bayesian transformation, the following equation can be deduced:

-Similarly with DPI, we also incorporate the reverse KL-divergence into the DVAE objective, which finally yields:
+Similarly with Eq.(\ref{DPI-loss}), we propose another variant loss function as DeCA with pre-training (DeCA(p)):

-We use the encoder of this VAE to generate recommendation and the decoder to fit the likelihood.
-As for the prior distribution $P(\textbf{R})$, we use a pretrained model $f_{\theta'}$ which has the same structure as our target model $f_\theta$ but is trained with different random seeds.
-This setting is motivated by the observation that one model trained with different random seeds tends to make high variance predictions on noisy examples but more consistent predictions on clean examples.
-During the training process, $\theta'$ is freezed and will not be updated, describing the fixed prior distribution.
+We use a pre-trained and fixed model $f_{\theta'}$ which has the same structure as our target model $f_\theta$ but is trained with different random seeds to model $P(\mathbf{R})$.
+This setting is motivated by the observation that one model trained with different random seeds tends to make high variance predictions on noisy examples but more consistent agreement predictions on clean examples, as shown in Figure \ref{fig:Different_random_seeds}.

-The difference and relationship between DPI and DVAE can be summarized as follows: \begin{itemize}[leftmargin=*] \item The auxiliary model $g_\mu$ of DPI is a simple MF while the involved $f_{\theta'}$ in DVAE has the same structure as the target recommendation model. \item DPI co-trains the auxiliary model $g_\mu$ with $f_\theta$ but DVAE uses a pre-trained and fixed $f_{\theta'}$ to describe the prior distribution. \item The denoising signal of DPI comes from the prediction difference between different models while the denoising signal of DVAE comes from the prediction difference of one model trained with different random seeds. \end{itemize}
+The major difference between DeCA and DeCA(p) can be summarized as follows: \begin{itemize}[leftmargin=*] \item The auxiliary model $g_\mu$ of DeCA is a simple MF while the involved $f_{\theta'}$ in DeCA(p) has the same structure as the target model. \item DeCA co-trains the auxiliary model $g_\mu$ with $f_\theta$ but DeCA(p) uses a pre-trained and fixed $f_{\theta'}$ to describe the prior distribution. \end{itemize}